50 Best Books for Teens

 18. Miss Peregrines Home for Peculiar Children by Ransom Riggs (2011)

 Fans of fantasy fiction books for teens will no doubt enjoy Ransom Riggs’s debut novel, Miss Peregrine’s Home for Peculiar Children.
 Told through both prose and a series of photographs, the novel tells the story of Jacob Magellan Portman, who is on a quest to learn more about the stories his grandfather told him about surviving as a Jew during World War II.
-Not sure what to read?
-Find the best book for you, based on your zodiac sign.

 19. Long Way Down by Jason Reynolds (2017)